-Exciting times for Riddle – our alpha version of Riddle 2.0 is now live… and you can test it out!
+Exciting times for Riddle – our beta version of Riddle 2.0 is now live… and you can create content for your sites using your existing Riddle log-in!

 Riddle 2.0 is a complete rebuild of our quiz maker – we’re recreating our quiz builder from the ground up.
 We launched back in 2014, so we’ve been adding codes and features for seven years.